-Attribute Description files_ds Files that will be included in the contextualization image.
-Each file must be stored in a FILE_DS Datastore and must be of type CONTEXT target device where the contextualization image will be available to the VM instance.
-Please note that the proper device mapping may depend on the guest OS, e.g. ubuntu VMs should use hd as the target device file Files and directories that will be included in the contextualization image.
-Specified as absolute paths, by default this can be used only by oneadmin. init_scripts If you want the VM to execute an script that is not called init.sh (or if you want to call more than just one script), this list contains the scripts to run and their order.
-Ex. init.sh users.sh mysql.sh will force the VM to execute init.sh, then users.sh and lastly mysql.sh at boot time' TOKEN YES to create a token.txt file for OneGate monitorization NET- YES to fill automatically the networking parameters for each NIC, used by the Contextualization WORK packages SET_HOSTN AME parameter value will be the hostname of the VM.
-DNS_HOST NAME to set the VM hostname to the reverse dns name (from the first IP) GATE- This variable can be set to the interface number you want to configure the gateway.
+All de la December 2000 Attribute Description FILES_DS Files that will be included in the contextualization image.
+Each file must be stored in a FILE_DS Datastore and must be of type CONTEXT TARGET device where the contextualization image will be available to the VM instance.
+Please note that the proper device mapping may depend on the guest OS, e.g. ubuntu VMs should use hd as the target device FILES Files and directories that will be included in the contextualization image.
+Specified as absolute paths, by default this can be used only by oneadmin .
+INIT_SCRIPTS If you want the VM to execute an script that is not called init.sh (or if you want to call more than just one script), this list contains the scripts to run and their order.
+Ex. init.sh users.sh mysql.sh will force the VM to execute init.sh, then users.sh and lastly mysql.sh at boot time' START_SCRIPT Text of the script executed when the machine starts up.
+It can contain shebang in case it is not shell script.
+For example START_SCRIPT="yum upgrade" START_SCRIPT TaksE64 as START_SCRIPT but encoded in Base64 TOKEN YES to create a token.txt file for OneGate monitorization NETWORK YES to fill automatically the networking parameters for each NIC, used by the Contextualization packages SET_HOSTNAM IE his parameter value will be the hostname of the VM.
+DNS_HOSTNAN DNS_HOSTNAMEES to set the VM hostname to the reverse dns name (from the first IP) GATE- This variable can be set to the interface number you want to configure the gateway.
 It is useful WAY_IFACE when several networks have GATEWAY parameter and you want yo choose the one that configures it.
-For example to set the first interface to configure the gateway you use GATEWAY_IFACE=0
+For example to set the first interface to configure the gateway you use GATEWAY_IFACE=0 USERNAME In linux specifies the user where the SSH public key will be installed.
+In Windows is the administrator user that will be created.
+SSH_PUBLIC_B MPWblic key that will be installed in root or USERNAME user's authorized_keys.